Deepwater Horizon: Design

 In 2002, the rig was upgraded with "e-drill", a drill monitoring system whereby technical personnel based in Houston, Texas, received real-time drilling data from the rig and transmitted maintenance and troubleshooting information.

-Advanced systems played a key role in the rig's operation, from pressure and drill monitoring technology, to automated shutoff systems and modelling systems for cementing.
+Advanced systems had a major role in the rig's operation, from pressure and drill monitoring technology, to automated shutoff systems and modelling systems for cementing.
 The OptiCem cement modelling system, used by Halliburton in April 2010, played a crucial part in cement slurry mix and support decisions.
-These decisions became a focus for investigations into the explosion on the rig that month.
+These decisions became a focus for investigations of the explosion on the rig that month.

 History

 Construction and ownership

 Deepwater Horizon was built for R&B Falcon (which later became part of Transocean) by Hyundai Heavy Industries in Ulsan, South Korea.
 Construction started in December 1998, the keel was laid on 21 March 2000, and the rig was delivered on 23 February 2001, after the acquisition of R&B Falcon by Transocean.
-Until 29 December 2004 the rig was registered in the Republic of Panama.
+Until 29 December 2004, the rig was registered in the Republic of Panama.

 Transocean, through its Steinhausen, Switzerland subsidiary Triton Asset Leasing GmbH, operated the rig under the Marshallese flag of convenience.
-The rig was leased to BP on a 3-year contract for deployment in the Gulf of Mexico following construction.
-The lease was renewed in 2004 for a year, 2005 for 5 years, and 2009 for 3 years covering 2010 to 2013.
+The rig was leased to BP by a three-year contract for deployment in the Gulf of Mexico after construction.
+The lease was renewed in 2004 for a year, 2005 for five years, and 2009 for three years covering 2010 to 2013.
 The last contract was worth $544 million, or $496,800 a day, for a "bare rig", with crew, gear and support vessels estimated to cost the same.

 According to R&B Falcon's filings to SEC in 2001, the transfer document between R&B Falcon and Transocean was dated 17 August 2001, and the rig was specified as "official registration number of 29273-PEXT-1, IMO number of 8764597, with gross tonnage of 32,588 and net tonnage of 9,778" and the transfer value as US$340 million.
 As of 2010, the rig was insured for US$560 million covering the replacement cost and wreckage removal.